Nash-Healey: 1950 Le Mans

 Tony Rolt and Duncan Hamilton debuted the prototype at Le Mans in 1950.
 It was the first-ever Le Mans entry to have an overdrive transmission.
 Not only was the car one of the 29 finishers from the field of 66, but also finished in fourth place.
 This outstanding achievement sealed Healey's contract with Nash for a limited production run of the road cars.
 Roger Menadue, head of Healey's experimental department, played a significant role in the success: He filed slots in the backplates of the brakes and extended the adjusting mechanism to a small exterior lever.
-Thus in a matter of seconds, he could adjust the brakes during pit stops without jacking the car up—an innovation that was said to save as much as half an hour at each stop.
+Thus, in a matter of seconds, he could adjust the brakes during pit stops without jacking the car up—an innovation that saved as much as half an hour at each stop.